LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/troubleshoot.md

 	![cannot_connect_using_smart_card.png](../../images/troubleshoot/cannot_connect_using_smart_card.png)

-This problem can be solved by logging in via a "New incognito window", which can be opened by pressing Ctrl + Shift + n in a Chrome browser or
+This problem can be solved by logging in via a "New incognito window", which can be opened by pressing Ctrl + Shift + N in a Chrome browser or
 - Click on the three vertical dots at the top right of the browser window
 - Click on New incognito window